-e.
-Possible press conference on question or other ways of getting publicity.
+8. Possible press conference on question or other ways of getting publicity.

 f.
-After a certain amount of support has been built, petitions and proposal should be submitted to the local central labor council, UAW and IBT.

-g.
-After rejected, more militant tactics should be employed such as a demo Sr sit-in at the CLC or UAW, or IBT headquarters.
+After a certain amount of support has been built, petitions and proposal should be submitted to the local central labor council, UAW and IBT. g.
+After rejected, more militant tactics should be employed such as a demo h.

-h.
 Words, of caution: local women bureaucrats will be hostile to much of this as it will put them in conflict with their male counterparts.
 Therefore the entire campaign should not be part of the original proposal, and point g should be raised after momentum is built up.